How many pain-relief options did your doctor discuss when they diagnosed you with fibromyalgia or psoriatic arthritis?

-What we need are pain management plans that address us individually, not as group.
+What we need are pain management plans that address us individually, not as a group.

-The problem is that doctors and pain management clinics aren’t listening to us or taking our differences into consideration.
-Instead, they are following the same step by step plan for all and hoping that one of the steps on the ladder will help.
+The problem is that doctors and pain management clinics aren’t listening to us or considering our differences.
+Instead, they are following the exact step-by-step plan for all and hoping that one of the steps on the ladder will help.

 I lost over a decade of my life due to doctors not willing to talk about or suggest alternatives to what wasn’t working.

 Reasons why I didn’t try any alternative or natural options: